nlhuykhang/nlhuykhang.github.io/_posts/2017-3-5-clean-code-javascript.md

 ```

-### Functions should be small, named explicitly, and do only one thing
+### Functions should be small, named explicitly, and do only one thing (one level of abstraction)

 ```javascript